There are many social housing options available through your local authority. Details about some of these options are available below.

 Long-term social leasing (10 years+), short-term leasing (4 years+) and the Rental Accommodation Scheme (RAS) (4–7 years) are social housing supports provided to households through the private sector.
 Landlords can put their properties forward for a period of 4 to 10 years and the local authority will nominate a household to that property.
 The tenant pays a differential rent to the local authority and the local authority will make payments to the landlord on behalf of the tenant.

-These options are available to all people who qualify for social housing supports, including those moving from congregated settings, homeless people, travellers and those residing in the community requiring housing on disability/medical grounds.
+Long and Short Term options are available to all people who qualify for social housing supports, including those moving from congregated settings, homeless people, travellers and those residing in the community requiring housing on disability/medical grounds.

 Information on RAS is available on the website of the Department of Housing, Planning and Local Government.